 Imagine reaching for a cup from the cupboard, and a sharp, nagging pain shoots through your shoulder.
 Or picture yourself trying to lift a bag of groceries, only to be met with weakness and discomfort.
-These everyday scenarios can become challenging, even debilitating, if you're experiencing issues with your rotator cuff, particularly the supraspinatus muscle.
+And these everyday scenarios can become challenging, even debilitating, if you're experiencing issues with your rotator cuff, particularly the supraspinatus muscle.
 Diagnosing these issues accurately is crucial for effective treatment, and that’s where the empty can test comes in.

 Main Subheading